-Christmas shopping statistics
+Christmas shopping and spending statistics UK | 2020

 How much are Brits going to spend on gifts this year?

 From watching the lights turn on in your local town centre to tucking into a roast dinner, there’s nothing quite like a white Christmas in the UK.
 Being such a celebrated time of year, 1 in 10 Brits begin their Christmas shopping as early as July.
-We did some research to find out how much Brits are spending on gifts over this holiday season (2019).
+We did some research to find out how much Brits are spending on gifts over this holiday season (2020).

-According to our research an average British adult will fork out £512.85 on gifts over the Christmas period.
-This means that overall the UK is planning to spend £26.9 billion on festive gifts this year.
-However, 3 in 5 (60%) are planning to reduce spending on presents in a range of ways.
+According to our research, an average British adult will fork out £476 on Christmas gifts in 2020, £37 less than the £513 average in 2019.
+This means that overall the UK is planning to spend £24.2 billion on festive gifts this year.
+This is 10% less than the £26.9 billion spent on Christmas gifts in 2019.

 Setting a price limit with family and friends is the most popular method, with 2 in 5 (39%) intending to do this.
 1 in 7 (15%) Brits are giving experience gifts like picnics or massages to reduce costs while 13% of Brits say they will make gifts to cut costs.